UN Libya envoy says 'difficult to be optimistic' about peace deal

-UNITED NATIONS (Reuters) - The United Nations Libya mediator said on Wednesday it was “difficult to be optimistic” a peace deal could be reached, but the aim was to try and broker agreement on a unity government before the Muslim fasting month of Ramadan starts in mid-June.
+UNITED NATIONS, April 29 (Reuters) - The United Nations Libya mediator said on Wednesday it was “difficult to be optimistic” a peace deal could be reached, but the aim was to try and broker agreement on a unity government before the Muslim fasting month of Ramadan starts in mid-June.

 The mediator, Bernardino Leon, briefed the U.N.
 Security Council on the conflict on Wednesday.
 Two governments - one in the east, the other in Tripoli - are fighting for control of the North African state, four years after the ouster of leader Muammar Gaddafi.